 - Launch an Explore session using the same SQL view you created for the chord diagram.

 - Set the X column to "Channel 1" and the Y column to "Channel 2" (similar to Source and Target fields from the chord diagram) and choose a Linear Color Scheme you find compelling.
 We also recommend enabling the Show Values checkbox.

 After some re-arranging and re-sizing, here's how the charts we created in this blog post look like on our dashboard.

 Here are some ideas for next steps, to take your dashboard to the next level:

 - Transform the text of the messages in a channel and create a Word Cloud chart to discover the most common topics being discussed

 - Create charts that visualize the distribution of the number of replies for each message and how that varies across channels, time, topics, etc.

-- Add a filter box element to your dashboard that lets you choose specific channels you want to visualize
+- Add a dashboard filter to your dashboard that lets you choose specific channels you want to visualize

 - Add a new Tab to your dashboard and add charts that help you discover champions in your community (e.g. users that are posting a lot of messages or answering many questions)